mexprdct/stock-analysis/Challenge 2 README.txt

  stock-analysis/Challenge 2 Resources/Challenge 2 Resources/VBA Challenge 2017.png

 ## Summary
 While refactoring may seem to make things easier, for me there were a lot of issues in debugging my codes.
 The code worked for me in the original form.
 I spent hours trying to figure out the bugs, and was able to solve all but one (above).
 I could not find any solution.
 In refactoring you still have to plan out your code and think about what each steps means.
 It was a cleaner and easier way of coding compared to the original code we used.
+It also may save time if you are more advanced.
+Refactoring code does give one the ability to see a cleaner and easier way of coding.
+In turn, it may save money especially if this is a project for work.
+Overall, I do like that it looked cleaner and perhaps if I were more advanced the debugging would not have taken so long.